Basic Science Physiology

 Board Pearl

-McArdle = second wind (feels better after 10–15 min as fatty acid oxidation kicks in).
+McArdle = second wind (feels better after 10–15 min as blood-borne glucose AND free fatty acid delivery increases, not fatty acid alone).
 Tarui = out of wind (glucose worsens symptoms by blocking fatty acid utilization).
 Both show no lactate rise on forearm exercise test.
 CPT II deficiency triggers: prolonged exercise, fasting, cold, infection.

 Forearm Exercise Test